 Short periods of intense UV exposure on sunbeds can speed up skin damage and skin ageing.
 Sunbeds can also irritate your skin causing redness, itchiness and dryness and can damage your eyes.
-Fake tan is an alternative, or go with your natural glow.
+Go with your natural glow.

 Sunbeds offer very little protection against further skin damage when in the sun.
 People who burn and don’t usually tan in the sun will also burn on a sunbed.